 Thanks to Brenda for driving me to Poetry Camp, letting me crash at your Air BnB, and being such an awesome friend and writing comrade.

 Last but not least, HUGE thanks to Amy Poffenbarger for giving me her spot at the conference.
 You never know how saying NO to one thing will become a life-changing YES for someone else.
 Thank you, Amy.

 ps.
 By the way, in case you’re wondering, once I got into the flow of Poetry Camp, my stomach settled down, my shoulders relaxed, I got my second wind, and my energy was sustained for the rest of the day.
-Yep, that’s what poetry will do for you.
+That’s what poetry will do for you.

-All photos by yours truly except for the Poetry Camp booklet, the found poetry art, and the one of me and Janet Wong are by Brenda Olson.
+All photos by me except the Poetry Camp booklet, the found poetry art, and the one of me and Janet Wong are by Brenda Olson.